cwarden45/Bastu_Cat_Genome/Basepaws_Notes/Reformat_Basepaws_WGS2_and_Combine/Additional_Alignments/README.md

 In order to facilitate parsing information from the alignment, I edited the exact sequence names in the bacterial reference file *Bacteria11.fa* (which is uploaded on this page, as the compressed file **Bacteria11.fa.gz**).

+In order to create .bam alignment files with only Bacterial-aligned reads the uploaded **Bacteria11.bed** file was also created.

 ## Bowtie2 Bacterial-Alone Alignment (fastp-filtered reads)

 **0)** Create index using the following commands: